Will-Parrott/FraserFir_MachineLearning_Aggregated/README.md

-# Aggregated Data and Code for Coupling Near-Infrared Spectroscopy and Supervised Classification to Identify Fraser Fir Resistance to Balsam Woolly Adelgid
+# Aggregated Data and Code for Fraser Fir and Machine Learning Article
 Repository curated by William Parrott